 No Other God

-My prayer is that you will know, that you will press on to know the supremacy of Christ, the supremacy of his deity, equal with God the Father in all of his attributes, the radiance of his glory and the exact image of his nature, the supremacy of his eternality that makes the mind want to explode with the imponderable thought that Jesus Christ never had a beginning.
-He is simply there, absolute reality with which we reckon.
-We must rise to the supremacy of his eternality while all the universe including this building and your body and this earth and all the galaxies are fragile, contingent, like a shadow in comparison to the substance of Jesus Christ.
+My prayer is that you will press on to know the supremacy of Christ, the supremacy of his deity — equal with God the Father in all of his attributes, the radiance of his glory, and the exact image of his nature — the supremacy of his eternality that makes the mind want to explode with the imponderable thought that Jesus Christ never had a beginning.
+He is simply there — absolute reality with which we reckon.
+We must rise to the supremacy of his eternality while all the universe, including this building and your body and this earth and all the galaxies, is fragile, contingent, like a shadow in comparison to the substance of Jesus Christ.